 WhatsApp is one of the most popular messaging alternatives on smartphones today, both because it's a snap to join with only a phone number and because many of your friends and family are probably already using it (or at least have an account).

 Up until recently, WhatsApp's video calling feature wasn't the most robust out there.
 But that changed once the max participant limit was raised to 50, thanks to an integration with Facebook Messenger's new Rooms feature.
 The one downside to WhatsApp's video suite is that even though WhatsApp offers desktop and web apps, video chat is limited to mobile app users.

 At least WhatsApp video calls are end-to-end encrypted, just like chat messages.
 In other words, you'll never have to worry about any of your conversations being intercepted by nefarious interlopers.

 How to choose the best video chat app for you

 Because all of the best video chat apps are free, you shouldn't fear trying each one out if you'd like.
 There's absolutely no risk involved.
 But if you want to know where to start, the best advice is to take stock of what you need this app for.
 If you're just looking to chat on your phone alone, Duo, FaceTime and Facebook Messenger will suffice.

-However, if you and your friends use a number of devices to connect — phones, tablets, computers and so on — we recommend leaning toward Zoom, Skype or Discord.
-These apps are available on every platform, and even though some of them offer paid tiers, you likely won't need to use them.
+However, if you and your friends use a number of devices to connect — phones, tablets, computers and so on — or your need is more professional or collaborative, we recommend leaning toward Zoom, Skype or Discord.
+These apps are available on every platform, and even though some of them offer paid tiers, you likely won't need to use them if your head count is small enough, or the length of time you plan to chat is relatively short.
 The free versions are feature-rich to begin with.